-- + Suggestions to include a noise / visual barrier off 82 Avenue - + Desire for enhanced park amenities to create a more welcoming and safe park space

-- + Landscaping Design Standards The design is informed by and will support landscaping design standards - + Existing infrastructure Working around existing trees / landscaping, and underground and above ground utilities - + Crime Prevention through Environmental Design (CPTED) Principles that are used to discourage criminal activity and promote a feeling of safety through the design of places and streets - + Visual barriers the design allows for the addition of boulevard trees creating a more enjoyable experience for people walking

-To provide safe connections to neighbourhood amenities and destinations for all modes of travel.

-To provide infrastructure, street crossings, and public spaces that are accessible and safe for all ages, genders, and mobility levels, and in all seasons.

-To establish new, and enhance existing, public spaces and parks that provide opportunities for community gathering and recreation.
+What we decided What at we accounted for to make the decision + Suggestions to include a noise / visual barrier off 82 Avenue + Desire for enhanced park amenities to create a more welcoming and safe park space • Technical Considerations: · · · · · · · · · · · · · · · · · · · + Landscaping Design Standards - The design is informed by and will support landscaping design standards + Existing infrastructure - Working around existing trees / landscaping, and underground and above ground utilities Crime Prevention through Environmental Design (CPTED) - Principles that are used to discourage criminal activity and promote a feeling of safety through the design of places and streets Visual barriers - the design allows for the addition of boulevard trees creating a more enjoyable experience for people walking Aligns with the Vision and the following Guiding Principles: To provide infrastructure, street crossings, and public spaces that are accessible and safe for all ages, genders, and mobility levels, and in all seasons.
+PROPOSED MONANENT/ To establish new, and enhance existing, public spaces and parks that provide opportunities for community gathering and recreation.
+To incorporate urban design that reflects and enhances the neighbourhood's history, beauty, and natural elements.
+PROPOSED NEW WALKS

+UNIVERSITY AVENUE